Property litigation solicitors

 Whenever property disputes occur, the needs of all parties are always the same: to achieve a speedy resolution with minimum cost and disruption to normal activities.
 Much of this depends on an informed understanding of the legal issues and experience in negotiating satisfactory settlements.

-Handling property disputes is one of Weightmans' key areas of expertise and the property litigation team acts for public and private sector landlords, tenants and real estate developers across a client base of local authorities, NHS Trusts, housing associations, social landlords, blue-chip retailers and owner-managed businesses.
+Handling property disputes is one of Weightmans' key areas of expertise and our property litigation solicitors act for public and private sector landlords, tenants and real estate developers across a client base of local authorities, NHS Trusts, housing associations, social landlords, blue-chip retailers, owner-managed businesses and private individuals.

 We use bespoke case management systems to ensure that all documents are accurate and consistent, court procedures are followed and deadlines met.
 All our activities are based on highly efficient internal systems, which help us provide a streamlined and genuinely cost-effective service.